Ceviche Recipe

 - Put chopped shrimp in a large bowl and stir in 1 cup of fresh squeezed lime juice.
 Refrigerate and marinate (1 1/2 to 2 hours for raw shrimp and 15 minutes for cooked shrimp).

-- Once shrimp are done marinating, stir in the diced vegetables.
+- Once the shrimp are done marinating, stir in the diced vegetables and Clamato juice.

 Is Ceviche Safe to Eat?

-Use pre-cooked shrimp if you are not comfortable with raw (or want to save a ton of marinating time), and it will still taste just as good.
-We often use cooked shrimp meat to save time and you don’t even have to dice it.
-In either case, rinse the shrimp and thoroughly pat dry with paper towels to remove excess moisture so your cocktail isn’t watered down.
+Use pre-cooked shrimp if you are uncomfortable with raw shrimp or want to save a ton of marinating time (and it will taste just as good).
+With small cooked shrimp salad meat, you don’t even have to dice it!
+In either case, rinse the shrimp and thoroughly squeeze or pat dry with paper towels to remove excess moisture so your cocktail isn’t watered down.

 Ceviche Recipe